ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

       * Check that LBWSG exposure in child outputs verifies to GBD exposure distribution
     - Looks good! `Model 1.2 V&V notebook can be found here <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/pregnancy_model/model_1.2.ipynb>`.
 Noted that infant sex should be added to child output data moving forward.
   * - 2.0
-    - Verify incident and fatal maternal disorder and maternal hemorrhage (incident only) rates
+    - Verify incident and fatal maternal disorder and maternal hemorrhage (incident only) rates as well as YLDs, confirm removal of background mortality
     -

 .. list-table:: Outstanding V&V issues